zhiburt/tabled/README.md

 ## Usage

-To print a list of structs or enums as a table,
-There is 2 ways you can build a table.
+To print a list of structs or enums as a table, there is 2 ways you can build a table.

 * Using a builder method, to build table step by step
 * Implement a `Tabled` trait for your type (or anotate your type with a derive macro `#[derive(Tabled)]`) and use a iterator of this type.